dev-academy-programme/computer-setup/macos-linux-setup.md

 1. `nvm install --lts`
 1. Make VS Code your default Git editor
     - Run this command in your terminal: `git config --global core.editor "code --wait"`
-1. Enable the automatic fixing of linting errors on file save by adding this to your `settings.json`.
+1. Enable automatic colour-coding of brackets and automatic fixing of linting errors on file save, by adding these two lines to your `settings.json`.
 In VS Code, click the settings cog button in the bottom left and open the Command Palette.
 Type in `settings.json` and click on the 'Preferences: Open Settings (JSON)' option.
 Paste in these contents.
-    ```js
+     ```json
+    "editor.bracketPairColorization.enabled": true,
-    "editor.codeActionsOnSave": {
+    "editor.codeActionsOnSave": { "source.fixAll.esLint": true }
-      "source.fixAll.eslint": true
-    }
     ```
+    - Note that each entry in your `settings.json` should end in a comma except for the last one, so if there are some existing entries you'll need to add a comma before pasting the above lines